9 Different Types of Snakes in North Carolina

 Rainbow snakes are impossible to overlook, so you won’t have to worry about taking this beauty by surprise!

-The vivid colors and striking geometric patterns of rainbow snakes make them one of the most attractive types of snakes in North Carolina.
+Rainbow snakes’ vivid colors and striking geometric patterns make them one of the most attractive snake species in North Carolina.

-Rainbow snakes often have three long, narrow red stripes that run the length of their backs, contrasting with their black base color.
+Rainbow snakes often have three long, narrow red stripes running the length of their backs, which contrast with their black base color.

 Some will have yellow markings in addition to the red stripes, and their bellies may be cream or yellow.